Vegan Guide to Vietnam

 We also had an amazing burger made for us with some chao spread on the bun – an inspired piece of cooking and a definitive hit with the half of the Vegan Food Quest team who can’t get enough fermented tofu.

-Our Vegan Vietnamese Food Guide has to include of the most famous of foods in Vietnam: pho (pronnounced ‘furh’).
-A steaming bowl of vegan pho, packed with noodles, tofu and a powerful flavour kick from the fresh herbs added in after cooking, is one of the most satisfying things to eat (at any time of the day).
-You adjust the flavour to your tastes by adding whichever herbs you are more partial too and by throwing in as much chilli as you fancy.
+Our Vegan Guide to Vietnam has to include of the most famous of foods in Vietnam, pho (pronnounced ‘furh’), steaming bowl of vegan pho, packed with noodles, tofu and a powerful flavour kick from the fresh herbs added in after cooking, is one of the most satisfying things to eat (at any time of the day), ou adjust the flavour to your tastes by adding whichever herbs you are more partial too and by throwing in as much chilli as you fancy.